-About 4.5 million people are bitten by dogs every year in the US.
-And according to the American Veterinary Medical Association (AVMA), over 359,000 children ages 1 to 14 were bitten by dogs in a single two-year period.
+About 4.7 million people are bitten by dogs every year in the US.
+According to the American Veterinary Medical Association (AVMA), children are the most common victims of dog bites.
 In fact, dog bite injury is one of the top nonfatal injuries to children.
 By teaching your children appropriate ways to interact with dogs, however, you can help your children avoid such situations.

 All dogs can bite if provoked, but most dog bites can be prevented.
 Never let young children play with a dog unsupervised, even the family pet.
 Remember that just because a dog is part of the family doesn’t mean she won’t bite.
 Educate your child about how to behave around all dogs, both familiar and unfamiliar.

-- DON’T disturb a dog who is eating.
-Many dogs are food aggressive and will bite if you take away his bone or that hot dog you dropped.
+DON’T disturb a dog who is eating.
+Many dogs are food aggressive and will bite if you take away their bone or that hot dog you dropped.

-- DON’T make loud noises, such as screaming or blowing a loud horn, right next to a dog.
+DON’T make loud noises next to a dog, such as screaming or blowing a loud horn.

-- DON’T go after a dog who has had enough and doesn’t want to play anymore.
+DON’T go after a dog who doesn’t want to play anymore.
 The dog may try to hide or go to his bed to get away.

 If a Bite Happens